-

 How to Avoid Breakouts

-1. Wash your face twice daily, once in the morning before makeup routine, and once before bed to remove all the makeup, oil, sweat, and dirt build-up from the day.
+- Wash your face twice daily, once in the morning before your makeup routine, and once before bed to remove all the makeup, oil, sweat, and dirt build-up from the day.

-2. It is good to get in the habit of sanitizing your makeup brushes and sponges before using and clean them quite often to prevent nasty bacteria from forming that can also be transferred to your skin.
+- It is good to get in the habit of sanitizing your makeup brushes and sponges before using them and clean them often to prevent nasty bacteria from forming that can also transfer to your skin.

-3. Try to avoid touching your face with your hands.
-I know this can be hard to do, but if you are one who has a habit of touching your face, you will see a difference if you can control yourself.
+- Try to avoid touching your face with your hands.
+I know this can be hard to do, but if you have a habit of touching your face, you will see a difference if you can control yourself.

-5. If you have a breakout, it is good to use a topical anti-acne cream to control breakouts.
-You can find these over the counter products at your local drugstore or Walmart.
+- If you have a breakout, it’s suggested you use a topical anti-acne cream to control breakouts.
+You can find these over-the-counter products at your local drugstore or Walmart.

 What kinds of Acne Treatments are available?